herman-interficie/nextV2/README.md

 * Create a new handleSearch function, and add an onChange listener to the <input> element. onChange will invoke handleSearch whenever the input value changes

 * URLSearchParams is a Web API that provides utility methods for manipulating the URL query parameters.
 Instead of creating a complex string literal, you can use it to get the params string like ?page=1&query=a.

+Here's a breakdown of what's happening:

+${pathname} is the current path, in your case, "/dashboard/invoices".

+As the user types into the search bar, params.toString() translates this input into a URL-friendly format.

+replace(${pathname}?${params.toString()}) updates the URL with the user's search data.
+For example, /dashboard/invoices?query=lee if the user searches for "Lee".

+The URL is updated without reloading the page, thanks to Next.js's client-side navigation (which you learned about in the chapter on navigating between pages.

+defaultValue vs. value / Controlled vs. Uncontrolled

+If you're using state to manage the value of an input, you'd use the value attribute to make it a controlled component.
+This means React would manage the input's state.

+However, since you're not using state, you can use defaultValue.
+This means the native input will manage its own state.
+This is okay since you're saving the search query to the URL instead of state.